YINI-lang/YINI-spec/README.md

-# \~ YINI Specification ≡
+# YINI Specification ≡
+A clean, minimal, and structured configuration format with a formal grammar.

-**YINI is a simple, minimal, structured, and human-readable configuration format — less verbose than JSON, less complex than YAML, and more expressive than INI.**
+> YINI is a simple, minimal, structured, and human-readable configuration format — less verbose than JSON, less complex than YAML, and more expressive than INI.

 ---